 The most successful event thus far, more than 140 alumni, families, and supporters joined to celebrate 30 years of making an impact in New Hampshire, participate in fun raffle games, catch up with classmates, and raised more than $15,000 to support future years of NH Leadership.

 We are currently inviting artists to submit artwork to be considered for the Institute on Disability at the University of New Hampshire’s 2019 Calendar.
 Since 2000 we have produced an incredible, full-color calendar that reaches across the world.
 Featuring 13 original works of art coupled with inspirational quotes, the IOD’s 2019 Calendar is a wonderful opportunity to share your talent on a global scale.

 Here are some simple submission guidelines for artists to follow:

-Durham, NH – The major economic indicators continue to reflect increasing inclusion of Americans with disabilities in the workforce, according to today’s National Trends in Disability Employment – Monthly Update (nTIDE), issued by Kessler Foundation and the University of New Hampshire’s Institute on Disability (UNH
+Durham, NH – Americans with disabilities added another month of job gains, according to today’s National Trends in Disability Employment – Monthly Update (nTIDE), issued by Kessler Foundation and the University of New Hampshire’s Institute on Disability (UNH-IOD).